Granville (Qld)

 Granville has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Granville's population is estimated at around 2,655 as of November 2025.
-This reflects an increase of 123 people (4.9%) since the 2021 Census, which reported a population of 2,532 people.
-The change is inferred from the resident population of 2,648, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 224 persons per square kilometer, providing significant space per person and potential room for further development.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Granville's population is estimated at around 2,657 as of Feb 2026.
+This reflects an increase of 125 people (4.9%) since the 2021 Census, which reported a population of 2,532 people.
+The change is inferred from the resident population of 2,648, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 225 persons per square kilometer.
+Population growth for Granville was primarily driven by interstate migration, contributing approximately 72.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking at population projections moving forward, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to increase by 185 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.4% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, a population increase just below the median of Australian non-metropolitan areas is expected for Granville, with an increase of 179 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.4% in total over the 17 years.

 Frequently Asked Questions - Population